 We offer 15 high-quality spacious homes to students, each with three to four bedrooms and 2.5 to 5.5 baths.

 All homes have air conditioning and have been newly renovated.
 New double panel insulated thermo windows have been installed in all homes for energy efficiency and indoor comfort.
 Most of the tenant rooms have ceiling fans.
-Nine of the twelve homes are classical prewar style and three are vintage/contemporary.
+Ten of the thirteen homes are classical prewar style and three are vintage/contemporary.

 These are all large houses in a safe neighborhood-type area in the Upper White Coat Neighborhood, where University of Rochester medical and other students prefer living.
 The closest house is only 75 yards from the Medical Center!